paul-thebaud/phpunit-generator/README.md

 PhpUnitGen is an open source development tool which will help you writing your unit tests for PHPUnit 6 / 7:
 * Generate unit skeleton for all PHP files.
-* Automatically generate a few simple unit tests (like getter / setter methods tests).
+* Automatically generate a few simple unit tests (like getter / setter methods tests, class instantiation).

 ## Package structure